 USCIS released the following statement today:

 This information is provided as an educational service and is not legal advice.
-If you need advice about your specific case, you are invited to call me at 214-472-2161 or complete this contact request for a case evaluation or immigration advice session.
+If you need advice about your potential visa options, you are invited to call me at 214-472-2161 or complete this contact request for a case evaluation or immigration advice session.